AntonioCBraga/fightingGame/README.md

 to be done
-1.player collision script.js under enemy movement
+X.player collision do it maybe

 2.Add second character